 ...

-X.X1 to consider, in accordance with Resolution [YYY] (WRC-19), regulatory provisions to facilitate the increased operation of sub-orbital vehicles.
+X.X1 to consider, in accordance with Resolution [YYY] (WRC-19), regulatory provisions to facilitate communications to sub-orbital vehicles.

-Reasons: To allow for necessary provisions in the Radio Regulations, including, if necessary, additional spectrum allocations, definitions or revisions existing definitions to facilitate the safe integration of sub-orbital vehicles into the existing air traffic management system.
+Reasons: To allow revisions to the Radio Regulations, to provide regulations for communications to sub-orbital vehicles and to facilitate the safe integration of sub-orbital vehicles into the existing air traffic management system.

 ADD TBD/XXX/2